noxonsu/eeat/data/KYC providers/article.md

-# KYC Providers 2023: A Comparative Analysis of Features and Prices
+# KYC Providers 2023: A Comparative Analysis of Features and Pricing

+In the rapidly evolving world of digital finance and online transactions, the importance of robust Know Your Customer (KYC) processes cannot be overstated.
+KYC providers offer a range of services designed to help businesses verify the identity of their clients, comply with regulatory requirements, and manage risk effectively.
+This article presents an overview of current KYC providers, focusing on their features and pricing structures.
+We have streamlined our comparison by removing companies without transparent pricing or sign-up functionality.

+## Introduction, Resume, and Conclusion
-This list represents the optimized features of KYC providers.
-The analysis was conducted on 63 companies, gathering a total of 577 features.
-The features were then clustered into five main categories: Identity Verification, Compliance and Risk Management, Data Management and Security, Integration and Automation, and Global Coverage and Support.
-The optimization process involved defining criteria for relevance, analyzing the list based on these criteria, and removing unnecessary items.
-The result is a comprehensive and informative list of features that accurately represent the capabilities of KYC providers.
+Our analysis draws on an in-depth examination of 63 KYC providers, showcasing a total of 577 features.
+These features were categorized into five main clusters for optimized comparison: Identity Verification, Compliance and Risk Management, Data Management and Security, Integration and Automation, and Global Coverage and Support.
+The optimization process entailed establishing relevance criteria, evaluating the list against these benchmarks, and discarding superfluous features.
+The result is a succinct yet comprehensive breakdown of the KYC provider landscape in 2023, emphasizing the most critical and effective features these companies offer.

 ## Features of KYC Providers

-### Cluster 1: Identity Verification

-Identity Verification features include:

-- Identity proofing
-- Flexible user verification
-- AI-powered identity verification
-- Phone number-based identity verification
-- ID document verification
-- Biometrics and data protection
-- OCR technology for document reading and comparison
-- Liveness and Face Match verification
-- Manual identity verification
-- Secure identity verification through bank transfer
-- Video KYC
-- Digital identity creation and verification
-- Assisted identity verification
-- Instant KYC for individual and corporate accounts
-- Electronic KYC
-- E-signature authentication
-- Face verification
-- Document authorization
-- Verification of travel documents
-- Secure verification of identity
-- 3D liveness detection.

-### Cluster 2: Compliance and Risk Management

-Compliance and Risk Management features include:

-- Boosting sanctions compliance
-- Compliance management
-- Compliance with regulatory requirements
-- AML screening
-- RegTech solutions for AML programs and compliance
-- AML and transaction monitoring
-- Fraud detection with AI
-- Fraud prevention
-- Risk transactions identification
-- Risk and compliance services
-- Enhanced due diligence
-- Customizable compliance solutions
-- Continuous compliance
-- Risk assessments based on intelligent data
-- Geo-location and IP assessment
-- Enhanced risk management
-- Sanctions screening and monitoring
-- PEP, sanctions, and adverse media screening
-- Always-on risk monitoring
-- Risk assessment
-- Targeting risk typologies
-- Configurable rules for screening and monitoring
-- Risk-based approach
-- Fraud management with proprietary machine learning and human oversight
-- Automated identity verification and compliance
-- 24/7 human supervision
-- KYC / AML / Accreditation Check
-- Non-documentary checks via government databases
-- Compliance with regulations
-- Automatic credit assessment and bankruptcy notification
-- Reduced dependencies on platform operators
-- Anti-money laundering (AML) measures
-- Cloud migration and modernization
-- Security sentiment analysis.

-### Cluster 3: Data Management and Security

-Data Management and Security features include:

-- Customers retain full control of their private data
-- Maintain a secure paper trail of all documents
-- Data enrichment
-- Secure data management
-- Secure and private identity
-- Secure storage and management of digital identity
-- Data security
-- Patented data management
-- Centralized investment management
-- Secure remote meetings
-- Protection against hackers, fraud, and human error
-- Rigorous security policies and procedures
-- Blockchain security audit
-- DSGVO compliant
-- Efficiency, speed, and privacy
-- 24/7 human supervision.

-### Cluster 4: Integration and Automation

-Integration and Automation features include:

-- Powerful APIs and applications
-- Flexible workflow builder
-- Cloud and AI-based KYC and AML compliance solutions
-- Integration with existing infrastructure
-- Integration via Web SDK, Mobile SDK, or RESTful API
-- Integration with other systems
-- Modular design
-- Easy integration
-- Interfaces and integration
-- Customizable workflows
-- Access to top compliance experts
-- Automation and machine process automation
-- Automation
-- Efficiency and performance improvements
-- Time-saving automation
-- Cloud migration and modernization
-- Integrations with existing systems.

-### Cluster 5: Global Coverage and Support

-Global Coverage and Support features include:

-- Support for 13,000+ document types
-- Strong presence in Europe
-- Trusted by 300+ partners worldwide
-- Access to over 300+ corporate registries across 100 countries
-- Extensive global coverage with billions of data records
-- Coverage of 195 countries
-- Trusted by top banks, payment providers, legal firms, and consultancies
-- Engaged community in multiple countries.

-## Pricing Comparison
+KYC providers offer a broad spectrum of features, which have been categorized into five clusters for clarity:

+1. **Identity Verification**
+   - ID document verification, biometrics, AI-powered identity checks, video KYC, and secure verification through bank transfer.

+2. **Compliance and Risk Management**
+   - Compliance management, AML screening, fraud detection with AI, sanctions screening, and risk assessments.

+3. **Data Management and Security**
+   - Secure data management, GDPR compliance, blockchain security audits, and 24/7 human supervision.

+4. **Integration and Automation**
+   - Powerful APIs, cloud-based solutions, easy integration, and process automation.

+5. **Global Coverage and Support**
+   - Extensive document type support, worldwide coverage, and a history of trusted service.

+## KYC Provider Pricing Plans

+Here are some highlighted KYC providers along with their respective pricing details:

 ### SEON
-- Free Plan: $0, includes 2 users, 10 custom rules, 500 manual checks per month, 2 queries per second, Email support.
-- Starter Plan: $599/month, includes 10 users, 50 custom rules, 1000 API calls per month, 10 queries per second, Email support (response within 24 hours), API integration.
+- Free Plan: $0/month
+- Starter Plan: $599/month
+- Premium Plan: Contact for pricing

 ### Signicat
-- e-Signing Portal: From €0 to €13 per user per month based on the plan.
+- e-Signing Portal: Free edition from €0
-- Signicat Mint: From €0 to €495/month + transaction fees.
-Advanced and Enterprise packages have custom pricing.
+- Signicat Mint: Paid plans from €495/month
-- Digital Identity APIs: From €149/month.
-Customized plans have custom pricing.
+- Digital Identity APIs: Starter from €149/month

 ### SelfKey
-- Basic Plan: $99/month, includes KYC WorkFlow, AML Screening, ID Verification, SelfKey Network.
-- Pro Plan: $199/month, includes additional features such as Corporate KYC, Crypto AML, Accredited Investor, SelfKey Compliance Hub.

-### Jumio
-- Basic Plan: $45,625, includes Identity verification, Automated solutions, OCR and basic machine learning.
+- Basic Plan: $99/month
-- Advanced Plan: $853,750, includes additional features such as Manual review, Customer abandonment analysis.

-### Trulioo
-- Identity Verification Platform: $500/month
-- Biometric Authentication: $300/month
-- Mobile Deposit: $200/month
-- Check Fraud Defender: $400/month
+- Pro Plan: $199/month
+- Enterprise Plan: Custom pricing

 ### Veriff
-- Enterprise Plan: $0.22 per verification, includes a wide range of features.
+- Enterprise Plan: $0.22 per verification

-We removed from comparison companies without prices and sign up functionality.
+- Self-Serve Plan: Custom pricing

+### Mangopay
+- Standard Plan: Fees starting from €0.25 per transaction
+- Custom Plan: Tailored pricing for high volume

+### DIRO
+- Test Plan: Free
+- Launch Plan: Pay as you go
+- Scale Plan: Enterprise pricing

+### Civic
+- Developer Plan: FREE
+- Business Plan: $249
+- Custom Plan: Custom pricing

+### ComplyCube
+- Starter Plan: $0.10 per credit
+- Standard Plan: $159/month
+- Premium Plan: $449/month

+This comparison provides insights into the diverse range of pricing and services offered by KYC providers.
+Custom enterprise solutions are frequently available, warranting direct discussion with providers for more specific information.
+The selection of a KYC provider should be tailored to the specific needs of the business, taking into account factors such as volume of transactions, required features, and budget constraints.